naninovel/docs/docs/en/guide/characters.md

 @char CharId.Head/Accessories+BlackGlasses,Head-Hat,Head/Emotions>Cool
 ```

-To select a layer outside of any groups (a child of the root prefab object), just skip the group part, e.g.:
+To select a layer outside any groups (a child of the root prefab object), just skip the group part, e.g.:

 ```nani
 ; Given "Halo" layer object is placed under the prefab root, disable it.